dmitry-ivanov/laravel-wikipedia-grabber/README.md

 > Each time you grab a page - real API calls made!

-Use caching to increase your application speed and reduce api load:
+Use caching to increase your application speed and reduce API load:

 ```php
 $html = Cache::remember($key, $minutes, function () {